How To Fertilize Perennial Plants

 What Fertilizer Is Best For Perennials?

 Most perennials would be happy with a good, all-purpose flower food or organic fertilizer; however, others may have specific preferences or needs.
 In general, using a natural, organic fertilizer is the preferred method because there is very little chance for burning your perennial plants.
-Other flower foods, such as the "Bloom Boosters" can be useful for development of stronger root systems and sponsoring enhanced bloom production.
-Slow-release, capsule-type fertilizers can be applied once a year for season-long feeding.
+Other flower foods, such as the "Bloom Boosters" can be useful for development of stronger root systems and promoting more and larger flowers.
+Slow- or timed-release, capsule-type fertilizers can be applied once a year for season-long feeding.
+When ever in doubt about the nutritional needs of a specific plant consult with your local nursery and garden center professional or ask the experts here in Gardenality!

 How Often Should Perennial Plants Be Fertilized?

-How often you feed your perennials might be up to you, or the recommendations you might find in a specific Perennial Plant File on this web site.
-However, as a general rule of thumb, you will usually fertilize them at least twice a year: in the early Spring when new growth begins to emerge, and in early Fall.
-Too, any time you cut a perernnial back during the active growing season, a feeding is usually beneficial.
+How often you feed your perennials might be up to you, or the recommendations you might find in a specific Perennial Plant File here in Gardenality.
+However, as a general rule of thumb, you will usually fertilize them at least twice a year: in the early spring when new growth begins to emerge, and again in early fall.
+Too, any time you cut a perennial back during the active growing season, a feeding is usually beneficial.
 This feeding will provide the plant with an extra boost to produce new foliage and possibly another flush of blooms.

 Important Extra Tips

-• If over-fertlilizing your plants is too much a worry for you, consider easing your mind by using a natural or organic fertilizer.
-Organic fertilizers are made with natural ingredients such as composted manures or other organic matter, and as a result are much less-likely to burn your plants.
-Ask your local nurseryman about these natural or organic fertilizers.
+- If over-fertlilization your plants is too much a worry for you, consider easing your mind by using a mild, natural or organic fertilizer.
+Organic fertilizers are made with natural ingredients such as composted manures or other organic matter.
+As a result these mild plant foods are much less-likely to burn your plants.

-• As a general rule, the slower the plants habit of growth, the less fertilizer it needs.
+- As a general rule, the slower the plants habit of growth, the less fertilizer it needs.
+Some plants, such as sedum and other succulents, require little if any fertilization.

-• If a plant(s) in your garden appears unhealthy or is not actively growing, clip off a stem with leaves or a flower and take it to your local nursery.
-An experienced nurseryman can often help to identify any problems or deficiencies.
+- If a perennial plant(s) in your garden appears unhealthy, or is not actively growing, clip off a stem with leaves or a flower and take it to your local nursery and garden center.
+An experienced professional can often help to identify any problems or deficiencies and provide remedies.